-Although very common, arthritis is not well understood.
-Simply, Arthritis is a way of describing pain due to inflammation of one or more of your joints.
-Most common among women and the elderly, arthritis can affect anyone regardless of race, sex or age.
+Although very common, the condition is not well understood.
+Simply, the disease is a way of describing pain due to inflammation of one or more of your joints.
+Most common among women and the elderly, this diease can affect anyone regardless of race, sex or age.
 In fact, arthritis is the leading cause of disability in the United States.

 Symptoms might include decreased range of motion, pain, stiffness and swelling.
-These symptoms can be frequent and range from mild to severe.
-Arthritis symptoms can last for years and even worsen over time.
+These symptoms can be frequent and range from mild to severe. the condition’s symptoms can last for years and even worsen over time.

 Common Types of Arthritis

 As cartilage wears away, bone begins to rub against bone.
 This can cause pain, swelling and stiffness.

 Rheumatoid and Psoriatic are two examples of inflammatory arthritis.

 This unique type of inflammatory arthritis is caused when bacteria, virus or fungus enter the joint and triggers inflammation.